-Roads and Maritime Services (RMS) is currently managing the detailed design and construction of the Camden Valley Way upgrade, which involves expanding from the existing two lane road to a four lane road.
+Roads and Maritime Services (RMS) is currently managing the detailed design and construction of the Camden Valley Way upgrade, which involves expanding from the existing two lane road to a four lane dual carriageway road, and signalised junctions at various intersections on Camden Valley Way.
 It is understood that RMS has made provision for a further two lanes within the Camden Valley Way median strip for potential future expansion of the road to six lanes.
-Yield figures produced as part of the Traffic Assessment prepared for the Precinct (Cardno 2012) indicate a possible future upgrade being required in 2026.
+Yield figures produced as part of the Traffic Assessment prepared for the Precinct (Cardno 2013) indicate a possible future upgrade being required in 2026.